vOptSolver/vOptGeneric.jl/README.md

 julia> using vOptGeneric
 julia> using GLPK
 ```
-vOptSpecific is ready.
+vOptGeneric is ready.
 See examples for further informations and have fun with the solver!

 ## Examples
 The folder `examples` provides (1) source code of problems ready to be solved and (2) selected datafiles into different formats.